oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 		php taoTool.php --qti-to-json /tao/tao/parccTei/views/js/test/samples/xxx.xml

 - update unit test.
+If it's an old test (= PARCC), you'll need to update the test setup with the new portableElement registry.
 Don't forget to remove now useless requireJs config in `test.html`
 - the main difference is the absence of a `.setState()` function.
 Set the state during the `.render()` call of the itemRunner

 		.render($container, { state: state })